-In our third and final instalment, we've asked PH athletes about the one positive they can take from this current situation...
+In our third and final instalment, we've asked athletes about the one positive they can take from this current situation...

 Hi team!
 It's obviously been a difficult time for people everywhere and there can be a tendency to focus on the positives of lockdown.
 But has there been 1 specific positive you can take out of the current situation?

 Two-time Olympian Eilish McColgan, who has been on a training camp in Arizona during lockdown:

 It's allowed me the time to build up my mileage.
 After breaking my ankle in 2015, I've been very scared and resistant to building back up again.